Benj1x/Notes/SAD.md

 usefully representing it to the system's users.<br>
 ### Emphasize the Architecture

 Understanding the context is important, but it is equally important to understand the system itself.
-We view the system as an entity adapted to solve identified needs for a specific technical platform:<br>
+We view the system as an entity adapted to solve identified needs for a specific technical platform:<br><br>
 ***System:*** *A collection of components that implement modeling requirements, functions, and interfaces.*
 <br><br>
 During analysis and design, it is essential to develop an overall understanding of the system.
 OOA&D therefore emphasizes the system architecture as a key challenge, focusing on ease of understanding, flexibility, and usefulness.<br>